-- Montreal variations:
+- Identity variations:

-- 1. Madeleine Thien's The Wedding Cake
+- 1. Madeleine Thien's "The Wedding Cake"

-- 2. Mavis Gallant's Varieties of Exile and 1933

-- 3. Mordecai Richler's The Summer my Grandmother was Supposed to Die (from The Street)
+- 2. ZZ Packer's "Drinking Coffee Elsewhere"

+- 3. Eliza Haywood's Fantomina

 - Gothic variations:

-- 1. Horace Walpole's Castle of Otranto \
+- 1. Horace Walpole's Castle of Otranto

 - 2. Edgar Allan Poe's Fall of the House of Usher

-- 3. Shirley Jackson's We Have Always lived in the Castle. \
+- 3. Shirley Jackson's We Have Always lived in the Castle.

-- Classical variations:

-- 1. Jean Cocteau's Beauty and the Beast

-- 2. Disney's Beauty and the Beast

 - Traditional variations:

+- Neil Gaiman's Norse Mythology

+- Snorri Sturluson's The Prose Edda (excerpts)

-- 1. Leanne Simpson's The Gift is in the Making \
+- Leanne Simpson's The Gift is in the Making

-- 2. Neil Gaiman's Norse Mythology \

-\ Texts marked with an asterisk are available for purchase at the campus bookstore.
-The instructor will make the other texts available as required.
+^{} Texts marked with an asterisk are available for purchase at the campus bookstore.
+The instructor will make the other texts, including supporting scholarly readings, available as required.